icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/browsertrix.md

 #### 2. QA Crawl

-Run a QA crawl to verify the capture.
-For more information on Quality Assurance crawling, see the [official QA documentation](https://crawler.docs.browsertrix.com/user-guide/quality-assurance/):
+> **Tip:** For more information on Quality Assurance crawling, see the [official QA documentation](https://crawler.docs.browsertrix.com/user-guide/quality-assurance/).

+Run a QA crawl to verify the capture:
 ```bash
 sudo docker run -p 9037:9037 \
     -v $PWD/crawls/:/crawls/ \